 Where leaders come to learn: The Farber Program

 The Farber Program provides 10-week-long internships for current graduate students pursuing their MBA or other degrees who want to explore careers in social enterprise.
 The summer-long positions at REDF or our portfolio organizations offer the opportunity to apply your business skills to strategic projects.
-Intense, hands-on, and practical, a Farber Internship offers front-line experience, backed by professional development workshops designed to enhance your nonprofit management skills.
+Intense, hands-on, and practical, a Farber Internship offers frontline experience, backed by professional development workshops designed to enhance your non-profit management skills.
+For more information about the internship program, please see our Farber Internship FAQs.

 The application for the summer of 2017 is now closed.